1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The 1832 treaty permitted navigation and military transit on the Indus.

-29. The Talpur Amirs resented the British during the Afghan war mainly because:
+29. The Talpur Amirs resented the British during the Afghan war mainly because__________.

 A) They were not consulted